Francis Ford Coppola's unrealized projects: Mirror

 "A sci-fi adventure set 100 years in the future, written by Mark Jacobs.
 Pic is set up at Disney, with Coppola and Fuchs producing."

 Fidel

 "TV-movie about the Cuban leader, directed by Leon Ichaso, for Showtime.
 Jimmy Smits is attached to star."

 Madame Bovary

 "TV-movie based on the classic Flaubert novel, also for Showtime, with Brian Gilbert (“Wilde”) directing."

 Hollywood

 "Dramatic miniseries about a Jewish family in the early days of Hollywood for ABC."

+Untitled Carroll Ballard historical series

+In June 2017, fellow colleague and The Black Stallion director Carroll Ballard was working on a long-form television series that would see him reteaming with Coppola.
+Speaking about the project during an interview, Ballard described it as a historical drama leading up to "how the [United States of America] came together".
+Specifically, it would cover events from the late 16th century such as the second Bayano War and the Lost Colony; with the main narrative alternating between America and England.
+As with Black Stallion, he was to presumably direct through Coppola with the support of his company American Zoetrope.
+According to Ballard, at the time, they were just preparing to begin shopping the project around.
+Despite this, no official announcement followed, and no subsequent updates emerged from either party.